S-FX-com/maybe/README.md

 ## Copyright & license

-Maybe is distributed under
-an [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE). "
+ObieBooks is distributed under an [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE). "
-Maybe" is a trademark of Maybe Finance, Inc.
+ObieBooks" is a trademark of ObieBooks, Inc.